 - At the top of the job creation page, click Choose Job Template.

-- Select the template from the dropdown - typing ahead will narrow the options.
+- Find the template you want to use - typing ahead will narrow the options.

 - Click Choose Template.